Accessibility

 Fraudsters are always on the lookout to steal your information.
 One of the ways they can do that is by inviting you to a fake website and then enticing you to click on links and enter your personal or credit card information.

-Shopping on fake websites can cost you a very heavy price, so watch out when you’re using your Liv. cards online.
+Shopping on fake websites can cost you a very heavy price, so watch out when you’re using your Liv cards online.
 Check if it’s really one of our partner sites or a fake one hiding behind their name.
 If you are under the impression that you can just click on the link, have a look around and leave safely, you’re mistaken.
 Simply clicking on some of these dodgy links can download a virus onto your computer and your personal and financial information could easily be stolen by the crook behind the website.

 Fake websites usually imitate established websites, often by adding extra words and characters.
 So study the URL before clicking.
 Learn how to spot the red flags.
 It’s important.